slcs-jsc/jurassic/README.md

     git clone https://github.com/slcs-jsc/jurassic.git

-**2. Install required libraries**
+**2. Install dependencies**

-The JURASSIC git repository includes a copy of the GNU GSL library that can be compiled and installed using a build script:
+For the default build, the JURASSIC git repository includes bundled third-party libraries that can be compiled and installed using a build
+script:

     cd [jurassic_directory]/libs
     bash build.sh

-This builds GSL, zlib, szip, HDF5, and netCDF-C 4.9.2 into `libs/build/`.
+This builds the bundled third-party libraries into `libs/build/`.

-Alternatively, if you prefer to use existing system libraries, install the dependencies manually.
-Distribution-specific package information and version details are collected in the
+Alternatively, if you prefer to use existing system libraries, install the required dependencies manually.
+Distribution-specific package information, optional tools, and version details are collected in the [dependencies file](https://github.com/slcs-jsc/jurassic/blob/master/DEPENDENCIES.md).
-[dependencies file](https://github.com/slcs-jsc/jurassic/blob/master/DEPENDENCIES.md).

-**3. Configure the Makefile**
+**3. Compile JURASSIC**

+For the default bundled-library build, no changes to the `Makefile` are usually required:

+    cd [jurassic_directory]/src
+    make [-j]
+    make check

+This uses the include and library paths prepared by `libs/build.sh`.

+**4. Optional: adjust the Makefile for non-default setups**

 Navigate to the source directory and adjust the `Makefile` as needed: